 Her latest project, to bring nature imagery to inmates in solitary confinement to reduce stress and violence, was recognized by TIME Magazine as “one of the “Best Ideas in 2014”.
 Nadkarni has published over 100 scientific articles, three scholarly books, and three children’s books.

 Dr. Nadkarni has been featured in television documentaries, including Bill Nye the Science Guy and National Geographic, and her work has appeared in publications such as Natural History and the New York Times.

 Areas of Expertise: Forest Ecology, Rainforest Conservation, Science Education, Inmate Education and Rehabilitation, Prison Reform

-Danielle Leeis a postdoctoral research associate at Cornell University and self-described hip-hop maven and outreach scientist who blogs about urban ecology and biology that you can see right in your own backyard.
+Danielle Leeis an assistant professor of biology at Southern Illinois University Edwardsville and self-described hip-hop maven and outreach scientist who blogs about urban ecology and biology that you can see right in your own backyard.
 She uses hip-hop to connect the dots between culture and science in order to reach underrepresented communities like inner-city youth and open up the doors for them to pursue a career in science.
 In aninterviewwith science reporter Véronique LaCapra at KWMU, Lee said, “There aren’t a lot of role models, so that’s why I do my outreach, to let folks see, one, a different face of science, and to see different avenues into science.”

 In 2017, Lee traveled to Tanzania to research the behavior and biology of landmine-sniffing African giant pouched rats in her position as the National Geographic Emerging Explorer.
 Check out her TED talk on the subject.

 Areas of Expertise: Biology, Urban Ecology, Evolution, Animal Behavior, STEM, Diversity, Science Outreach, Hip-Hop